I get multiple emails and messages per day asking:

 Compound exercises have been found to result in improvements in aerobic endurance, muscular fitness, and flexibility, since you’re recruiting all sorts of muscle groups at once.[5]

-We cover all this in our The 12 Best Compound Exercises For Beginners (How To Train Efficiently) guide.
+Want to learn more?
+Check out The 12 Best Compound Exercises For Beginners (How To Train Efficiently).

 Here is a quick breakdown of which compound exercises will work for each of those muscle groups: